MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 ## Add users to a project

-As a member of the Project Administrators group, you can add members from the **Project Summary** page or the **Project settings> Permissions** page by adding them to a group.
+As a member of the Project Administrators group, you can add members to a project from the **Summary** page or the **Project settings> Permissions** page by adding them to a security group.
+From the project **Summary** page, you can choose to add the user account to one or more teams.

 ::: moniker range="azure-devops"